 The tag left on the recycling can should look like the image above.
 This indicates that there were contaminants found in the blue can.
 While the Town appreciates recyclables, the Materials Recovery Facility (MRF) has a limited list of what can be accepted.
 This is for a number of reasons:

 - Some items are dangerous to workers.
 All materials placed in the blue can are touched by human hands at some point in the recycling process.
 This is one of the reasons bagged recyclables are not accepted: unknown contents.
-The only exception is shredded paper in a clear plastic bag.

 - Some items have no current market value in Arizona.
 The point of recovering materials is to reuse materials, but if the material has no buyer, there is no reason to collect it.